News

 The realization hit him hard—perhaps his migraine was more than just a physical ailment.
 Could there be a connection between his current state and the virtues, or lack thereof, he discussed so often lately at work?

 Confronted with continual requests and responsibilities, Corson often overlooked minor details with patients, made unrealistic promises to his family, or simply told people what they wanted to hear.
-Little by little, owing to pressure to perform, he had found that pride, self-interest, and even superiority towards others prompted him to take shortcuts.
+Little by little, owing to pressure to perform, he had found that pride, self-interest, and even superiority toward others prompted him to take shortcuts.
 “Could it be that honesty is lacking in my life?” he wondered.

 He began documenting each time he was dishonest or misleading and would later reflect on how he could improve.
 He also dove deep into scientific literature on the health benefits of honesty.